In the last post, I introduced the idea of building a financial team.

 Start here: shift your mindset

-You're not looking for the most impressive credentials in the room.
+You're not just looking for the nicest car in the parking lot.

 That's it.

-Early on your financial life isn’t complex, but decisions are heavy.
+Early on your financial life isn’t complex but decisions can feel heavy.
 The right advice at the right time will help with the weight.

 You don't need the whole team on day one